jadecobra/python_tdd_exercises/TRUTH_TABLE_06_EXCLUSIVE_DISJUNCTION.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-Let's try to refactor those statements to make them better
+let us try to refactor those statements to make them better

 - in the first case `p` and `q` have the same value, can we change the statement to reflect this like we did with `logical_equality`?
     ```python